Upcoming Retreats

 With extensive experience holding group spaces and facilitating retreats, Sofia is known for creating well-contained, grounded environments that support meaningful transformation while remaining rooted in everyday life.
 At this stage of her work, her focus is on anchoring the elemental wisdom she has shared over the past seven years into the lived experience of community through the Mukari project.

-Taita Isidro Lucitante
+Taita Herminsul Lucitante

 Is This Retreat for You?